christiantanggo/Tavari-Communications-Agent/HELCIM_HOSTED_PAYMENT_SETUP.md

 ## 🔄 How It Works

+### For Adding Payment Methods:
 1. User clicks "Add Payment Method" in your app
 2. Your backend calls `/api/billing/hosted-payment`
 3. Backend returns the Helcim payment page URL
 4. User is redirected to Helcim's secure payment page
 5. User enters payment details on Helcim's page (you never see card data)
 6. Helcim processes the payment
-7. User is redirected back to your app (configure return URL in Helcim dashboard)
+7. User is redirected back to your app

+### For Package Purchases (Dynamic Pricing):
+1. User selects a package and clicks "Upgrade" or "Select"
+2. Your backend calls `/api/billing/checkout` with the `packageId`
+3. Backend:
+   - Fetches package details (including price)
+   - Appends `?amount=XX.XX&package_id=...` to the payment page URL
+   - Returns the URL with the dynamic amount
+4. User is redirected to Helcim's payment page with the amount pre-filled
+5. User completes payment on Helcim's secure page
+6. User is redirected back to your app

+**No need to create products in Helcim!** The amount is passed dynamically via URL parameter.

 ## ⚙️ Configuration Options